rjorgenson/sitemon/README.md

 - support monitoring more than one value on a single page without mulitple downloads
 - support different comparison methods
     - strings
+        - contains
-        - exact
+        - exact value
         - any change
     - numbers
         - less than
         - greater than
+        - exact value
         - any change
-        - exact value